Pete Gallego: Texas State Senate

 In June 2018, a special election was triggered in Texas State Senate District 19 after incumbent Carlos Uresti resigned.
 After an initial eight-way race and election on July 31, in which no candidate received 50% of the vote, a runoff election was set between the top two candidates, Gallego and Republican Pete Flores.
-On September 18, Gallego was defeated in the runoff election; Flores received 53% of the vote, while Gallego received 47%.
+On September 18, Gallego was defeated in the runoff election due to high voter turnout in Medina County, a GOP stronghold; Flores received 53% of the vote, while Gallego received 47%.